-(b) 32 CFR section 22.815(e)(1) requires the designation of grant appeal authorities to decide formal administrative appeals brought under 32 CFR section 22.815(e).
+(b) 32 CFR section 22.815(e)(1) requires the designation of grant appeal authorities to decide formal administrative appeals brought under 32 CFR section 22.815(e)(3).

-(c) The head of the contracting activity (HCA) that awarded the grant or cooperative agreement shall serve as the grant appeal authority, provided that the individual is a general officer or member of the Senior Executive Service.
+(c) The HCA ) that awarded the grant or cooperative agreement shall serve as the grant appeal authority, provided that the individual is a general officer or member of the Senior Executive Service.
 The grant appeal authority may utilize a board in accordance with 32 CFR section 22.815(e)(1).

 (d) The HCA may not delegate grant appeal authority.
-In the event that the HCA is not a general officer or member of the Senior Executive Service, the Deputy Assistant Secretary of the Army (Procurement) shall designate a qualified individual as the grant appeal authority on a case-by-case basis.
+In the event that the HCA is not a general officer or member of the Senior Executive Service, the DASA(P) shall designate a qualified individual as the grant appeal authority on a case-by-case basis.

 (d) The grant appeal authority shall utilize the procedures specified in 32 CFR sections 22.815(e) and (f).